 While previous tutoring or teaching experience is helpful, it is not a requirement to become a CA.

-In addition to the responsibilities described above, CAs in PS11 and Chem 27 coach students individually and in small groups, helping them strengthen their academic skills and content knowledge.
+In addition to the responsibilities described above, CAs in LPSA and Chem 17 coach students individually and in small groups, helping them strengthen their academic skills and content knowledge.

 Section TFs

-In general, the selection committee prefers Section TFs to have previous college-level teaching experience, including having previously served as a CA, PSL, or ARC Tutor.
+In general, the selection committee prefers Section TFs to have previous college-level teaching experience, including having previously served as a CA or TF.

 In addition to the responsibilities described above, Section TFs teach a weekly discussion section, proctor exams (in some courses), and grade problem sets and exams (in some courses).